BunsDev/iMO/grant.md

 ### Use of funds, milestones, and goals (KPIs):

-- Launch: May 31st (or June 27th)
+- Launch: June 27th
 - User Adoption: 357M QD in
  Q2
 same minted within Q4.
-- Liquidity: 544M sDAI locked for 2024
+- Liquidity: 544M sDAI locked for 2024 (aggregate, CCIP in Milestone 2)
-- Contract Interaction: Facilitate at least 10,000 plegedes post-launch.
+- Contract Interaction: Facilitate at least 1000 Plunges post-launch.
-- Community Growth: Garner a community of 10,000 followers on Twitter.
+- Community Growth: Garner a community of 1000 followers on Twitter.
-- Partnerships: Milestone 2
+- Partnerships: Milestone 2 and onwards

 ### Milestones:

   ETH public keys are 42 characters, Arbitrum's chainId starts with 42, sDAI's public key ends with 42🐝, `quid.eth`'s starts with 42.

   This project seeks to extend the capabilities of decentralised finance by introducing simple financial instruments that solve a complex problem, while adhering to the principles of UAGP Code of Conduct (and the 42 Laws of Ma'at), prioritizing transparency, and user empowerment, bringing liquidity, benefitting the entire Arbitrum ecosystem as a result.